coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The names of witnesses.

 In Colorado, marriage certificates are accompanied by marriage licenses.
 A couple must also return the certificate to the issuing office within 63 days of Solemnization.
+This process is required by law to ensure the legality and proper recording of the marriage.

 Additionally, only a few authorized people can receive certified copies of a marriage certificate.
 These include immediate family members (parents, adult offspring, siblings, etc) and their designated legal representatives.